guedesfelipe/nameko_logs_id/README.md

 # 🍄 **Nameko logs with ids** 📄

-Example of how to show the stack_id of the nameko's RPC calls in your logs
+Example of how to show the stack_id of the nameko's RPC calls in your logs using nameko custom `Dependency Provider` and loguru with `contextualize`.

 ## 📌 Dependencies